The Resurgence of Bamboo Bongs in Australia's Smoking Culture

 Selecting the Right Materials

-Choosing the right bamboo is crucial for a good bong.
-Look for thick-walled, straight bamboo stalks.
-The bamboo should be dry and free from cracks or splits.
+Choosing the right bamboo is crucial for crafting a quality bong.
+Look for thick-walled, straight bamboo stalks without cracks or splits.
+The ideal diameter is about 5-7 cm for a comfortable grip.
+Length can vary, but 30-40 cm is common.
 Avoid bamboo with signs of mold or pest damage.
-The ideal diameter is about 5-7 cm for a comfortable grip.
-Length can vary based on preference, but 30-40 cm is common.
 You'll also need a drill, a bowl, and a downstem.
 Choose heat-resistant materials for these parts.
 Natural sealants like beeswax are best for finishing.
 Gather all materials before starting the crafting process.
+Remember, the quality of your materials will affect the final product.

 The Process of Construction